 Service and maintain your equipment: Your cold stuff needs to stay cold, just as your hot stuff needs to stay hot.
 Keep all of your food out of that comfy middle zone where bacteria thrive by making sure your refrigerators, hot surfaces, and other back of house equipment is operating as it should, at all times.
 You don’t want to be surprised by a health inspector — or a sick patron — who alerts you to the fact that something went awry.

 How can you provide food safety solutions for restaurants?

 Food safety technology will help you prevent messes and to catch errors before they become a problem.
 Bring staff up to speed with a development system such as Trust20, which will educate them specifically on food safety.
 Once your workers are pros with this stuff, set them up for success with fail-proof food storage.
 Consider refrigeration systems that alert you automatically when the temperature of a certain item rises or falls below a pre-set point.
 Did the power fail, or was a freezer door left cracked open?
-Digital systems such as Pathspot and Zenput can let you know when something’s amiss, to ensure your food is safe and your inventory doesn’t spoil.
+Digital systems such as Pathspot can let you know when something’s amiss, to ensure your food is safe and your inventory doesn’t spoil.

 [Photo by Brands&People on Unsplash]